JobtechSwe/gojobtech/content/API/Platsbanken/_index.md

 ---
-title: "Platsbanken"
+title: "Open Jobs"
 date: 2018-01-28T21:58:09+01:00
 #anchor: "API"
 weight: 60
 ---

-API Platsbanken contains all current job ads from Swedish Public Employment Service.
+The Open Job API contains all current job ads from Swedish Public Employment Service.
 Somewhere around 100000 job ads, about 3000 new ads are submitted daily by employers, 5 million accesses to the job posting database daily.

 {{% notice tip %}}
 A API-key i necessary.
 Get it here.